1947 Atlantic hurricane season: Hurricane Two (Charlie)

 A tropical depression developed about 125 mi north-northwest of Colombia early on August 9.
-The depression moved northwestward across the Caribbean Sea and remained weak for a few days, before reaching tropical storm status on 00:00 UTC on August 12.
+The depression moved northwestward across the Caribbean and remained weak for a few days, before reaching tropical storm status on 00:00 UTC on August 12.
 About 16 hours later, the cyclone – known to the United States Air Force as Tropical Storm Charlie – made landfall near Punta Allen, Quintana Roo, with winds of 50 mi/h.
 After entering the Bay of Campeche on August 13, the system resumed strengthening, becoming a hurricane early on August 14.
 Later that day, Charlie peaked as a Category 2 hurricane on the modern day Saffir–Simpson scale with maximum sustained winds of 110 mph and a minimum barometric pressure of 977 mbar, both of which were observed during a reconnaissance aircraft flight.
 On August 15, the system curved southwestward and made landfall just south of Tampico, Tamaulipas, around 10:00 UTC, at the same intensity.
 The storm rapidly weakened after moving inland and dissipated by 06:00 UTC on August 16.

 Heavy rainfall, strong winds, and storm surge walloped portions of Mexico, especially in Tampico and the state of Veracruz.
 In the former, storm surge forced the evacuation of residents near the coast.
 Winds unroofed several homes and resulted in the closure of many businesses.
 Signs atop buildings fell, while some equipment used by the Servicio Meteorológico Nacional was destroyed.
 Additionally, the city of Tampico was left without electricity for about five hours.
 Heavy rainfall caused small lakes and rivers to rise rapidly, flooding homes in the poorer sections and forcing a number of families to flee to higher ground.
 In El Higo, one of the worst impacted communities, the Pánuco River exceeded its bank, inundating the village with over 8 ft of water.
 Most of the one story buildings were submerged, while water approached the second story of taller buildings.
 Thirty-six deaths occurred in the city.
 In Chontla, 24 homes were destroyed.
 Flooding and mudslides in San Luis Potosí resulted in another 12 deaths.
 Overall, the hurricane caused at least 48 fatalities and left 43 other people missing.